Layer8Err/laserfiche-api/docs/EntriesApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-# **delete_assigned_template**
+# **create_entry**
-> Entry delete_assigned_template(repo_id, entry_id)
+> Entry create_entry(body, repository_id, entry_id, culture=culture)

-- Remove the currently assigned template from the specified entry. - Provide an entry id to clear template value on. - If the entry does not have a template assigned, no change will be made.
+Creates a new child entry in a folder.

+- Create a new child entry in the designated folder. - Provide the parent folder ID, and based on the request body, create a folder/shortcut as a child entry of the designated folder. - Required OAuth scope: repository.Write

 ### Example
 ```python